-An existing, almost 5m tall vent pipe on the south side is intended to be screened by or incorporated with a public art feature or large platform bench that would double as a landmark.
-Other potential public art opportunities include integration with a small pavilion or elevator tower for the underground parkade as part of one of the adjacent buildings, to be further explored at the Development Permit stage.
+An existing, almost 5m tall vent pipe on the south side is intended to be screened by or incorporated with a public art feature that would double as a landmark.
+Other potential public art opportunities include integration with a small pavilion or elevator tower for the underground parkade as part of one of the adjacent buildings.
 Paving or surface treatments, free-standing art associated with the Gallery program, or rotating semi-permanent installations curated by the Gallery will round-out the public art aspect of the plaza.
 Public art will be coordinated with the City of Victoria's Public Art Policy for development sites.